 Description

-20′ deck length for these Endurance Duty Deck-Over Trailer Plans.
-Read the specifications below all about this tough trailer.
-These are blueprints to build and customize an awesome work partner.
-Choose options like various sides, ramps, hitch style, deck style, and much more.
-Even the options have options — like choices for ramp length and strength.
+Endurance Duty Deck-Over trailer plans at 7000# Capacity, with a 20′ deck.
+These are blueprints to build and customize an awesome, tough, work partner.
+Choose options like sides, ramps, hitch style, deck style, and much more.
+Even the options have options – like choices for ramp length and strength.
 The design is for you, so make it the way you want it.
-And, while it’s tough for the work, the plans make it straightforward to build.
+And, while it’s tough for work, the plans make it straightforward to build.

 – Here is one size smaller: 8.5′ x 16′ – 7000 lbs Deck-Over Trailer Plans.